stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/08-add-configmap/add-configmaps.md

           secretKeyRef:
       # Name of the secret that contains the 'mongodb-root-password' key.
             name: review-mongodb-creds
-      # Key within the secret from which to fetch the value for 'MONGODB_PASSWORD'.
+      # Key within the secret to fetch the value for 'MONGODB_PASSWORD'.
             key: mongodb-root-password
     ```